intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 of what information is passed.

-Another extreme is to employ explicit trust and coordination between all involved entities, endpoints as well as network devices.
+Another extreme is to employ explicit trust and coordination between specific entities, endpoints as well as network path elements.
-VPNs are a good example of a case where there is an explicit authentication and negotiation with a network path element that is used to optimize behavior or gain access to specific resources.
-Authentication and trust must be considered in multiple directions: how endpoints trust and authenticate signals from network devices, and how network devices trust and authenticate signals from endpoints.
+VPNs are a good example of a case where there is an explicit authentication and negotiation with a network path element that is used to gain access to specific resources.
+Authentication and trust must be considered in both directions: how endpoints trust and authenticate signals from network path elements, and how network path elements trust and authenticate signals from endpoints.

 The goal of improving privacy and trust on the Internet does not necessarily